 New studies have shown smoked, cured or barbecued meats contain high levels of nitrates, which have been linked to an increased cancer risk.

-Things like bacon and salami are also high in sodium and full of animal fats — neither of which are great for your baby.
+Things like bacon, hot dogs and salami are also high in sodium and full of animal fats -- neither of which are great for your baby.

 8. Allergenic Foods

-Foods known to commonly produce allergic reactions — things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries and tomatoes — used to be off-limits until age 1.
+Foods are known to commonly produce allergic reactions -- things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries, and tomatoes -- used to be off-limits for the first year of a baby's diet.

 As mentioned above, though, keep a close eye when introducing allergen-containing fish and seafood items.